arulbenjaminchandru/r3f-ai-language-teacher-main/r3f-ai-tamil-teacher-main/README.md

 - **React Three Fiber (R3F)**: A React renderer for Three.js, enabling 3D graphics in the web application.
 - **Leva**: UI components for parameter control, enhancing the interactivity of the 3D elements.
 - **Zustand**: State management library for managing the application state efficiently.
-- **Azure Cognitive Services**: For text-to-speech conversion.
-- **OpenAI GPT-3.5 Turbo**: For natural language processing and translation.
+- **LLaMa 3 70B**: For natural language processing and translation.

 ## Installation